debuti/bitslides/README.md

 Each time *Donald* needs to transfer files between his devices, he has to connect each device manually, organize the files into specific folders, and ensure no duplicates or misplaced files are left behind.
 This process can become tedious and error-prone, especially as the number of devices and file types grows.

 This is where `bitslides` comes to the rescue.
-By configuring slides (mailboxes-like special directories associated with specific tasks or destinations) *Donald* can automate the entire workflow.
+By configuring slides (mailbox-like special directories associated with specific tasks or destinations) *Donald* can automate the entire workflow.
 Here's how `bitslides` simplifies *Donald*'s life:

 #### Setup the slides